zeezout/zzSlicer/README.md

-#An STL to Gcode Slicer written in C# #
+#zzSlicer
 Slices STL to Gcode for 3D printers.
-Specifically designed for thin vertical walls, for example to print wings of a model airplane.
+Prints the STL file as it is, without additions or ommisions.
+Designed for printing thin vertical walls, for example to print the wings of a model airplane.

 ##Features
 * Reads ASCII or Binary STL files